 Hello, and welcome to the home of the bimonthly game jam for libre games, LibreJam!

-- Status: GO!
+- Status: Go!

-- Week number: 202106
+- Week number: 202108

-- Theme: Time
+- Theme: Swarm

-- Theme announced at: 2021-06-01 00:00 UTC
+- Theme announced at: 2021-08-01 00:00 UTC

-- Submissions end at: 2021-06-07 23:59 UTC
+- Submissions end at: 2021-08-07 23:59 UTC

-- Ratings end at: 2021-06-14 23:59 UTC
+- Ratings end at: 2021-08-14 23:59 UTC

+- All code and assets must be provided under an FSD-approved license.
 Any software required to run the game must also be available under an FSD-approved license.

 - Content must be appropriate and safe for work (no hate speech, no harrassment).

 - Games must fit the theme in some way.

-Note that the mailing list is not private; your message will be displayed publicly, and others will be able to reply to it with their own comments and feedback.
+Note that the mailing list is not private; your messages will be displayed publicly, and others will be able to reply to it with their own comments and feedback.